wso2-attic/ballerina-integrator/README.md

 **Deploying on Docker**

-You can run the service that we developed above as a docker container.
+You can run the service that we developed above as a Docker container.
 As Ballerina platform includes Ballerina_Docker_Extension, which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
-Since this guide requires ActiveMQ as a prerequisite, you need a couple of more steps to configure it in docker container.
+Since this guide requires ActiveMQ as a prerequisite, you need a couple of more steps to configure it in the Docker container.

 Please follow bleow steps.